 In her defence, the mother pointed to the fact that she has had the same full-time job for 5 years, owned a condominium in Canada, and recently bought a car.
 The child, having been born in Canada, was a Canadian citizen and she had applied for citizenship herself.

 Shulman Law Firm publishes daily articles in family and divorce law.

 The court examined the facts: Contrary to the father’s claim that the child was too young to benefit from the trip, this was a real opportunity for the child to spend time with the mother’s extended family in India, and to become exposed to the culture in a meaningful way.
 It was therefore in the child’s best interests to allow the trip.

 More to the point, there was no realistic basis for the father’s conclusion that the mother was likely to engage in self-help remedies and permanently move the child out of Canada.
 She had never done so before, even in the context of trying (successfully) to obtain sole custody of the girl in an atmosphere of great acrimony with the father.
 Instead, she had remained in Canada, had placed her faith in the Canadian court system, and had continued to try to work through the issues with the father in a law-abiding way.

 In short, and though the father had raised some valid concerns, the court found that the mother’s overall behaviour so far did not suggest that she would suddenly, and for no apparent reason, resort to abducting the child.
 The benefit of the proposed vacation far outweighed the potential risks.

 The court granted the mother permission to make the 3-week trip to India.

-Are you separated or divorce and need advice on travelling with your child?
+Are you in need of specific information about custody and vacation for you child?
 Contact us for a free consultation.